 Report back from the Human Rights Committee and plan of action from the Human Rights and Non-Discrimination Committee

-The President gave the floor to Klaus who reported on a very good discussion of the group.
+The President gave the floor to Klaus Laschwitz who reported on a very good discussion of the group.
 He explained that the discussion went about the third Human Rights report and its content (draft of general comment on Article 5 on the prohibition of discrimination including access to justice, reflection on the concluding observations at national level.
 He explained that the discussion continued about national laws on discrimination with the statement that the situation was very much varying from one country to another.
 Finally, the Committee discussed about the composition of its members.

 Update on the CRPD and the Treaty Bodies (DOC-B-18-08)